Muhammad-MO/2nd-website/README.md

 1. Balanced layout present with key and supporting interactions judiciously grouped, Site not straightforward to navigate or use., While accessibility is demonstrated through use of alt attributes, a few of the alt tags are not accurate for the images (eg. "responsive image" is not considered a good alt attribute).
 Every CTA offers very low contrast.
 Further, there is no way to navigate across the different pages without using the browser's back button.

-<b>correction done<b>: image'alt' tags in index page were changed to describe the actual image and images were resized
+<b>correction done</b>: image'alt' tags in index page were changed to describe the actual image and images were resized
 to ensure responsiveness